OWASP Top 10 Vulnerabilities 2013

 The ASP.NET application is running in debug mode which allows a remote user to gather information about an application by using the DEBUG verb in an HTTP request.
 This can leak information including source code, hidden filenames, and detailed error messages.

-These directory/files are not directly linked to the website.
+These directories/files are not directly linked to the website.
 This check looks for common sensitive resources like backup directories, database dumps, administration pages, temporary directories.
 Each one of these directories could help an attacker to learn more about his target.

 Source code disclosure allows a malicious user to obtain the source code of a server-side application from a webpage.
 Disclosure of source code can be devastating for a web application.